ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-intro.md

 Besides basic vector and matrix types, Eigen also provides built-in methods for numerical solving on the matrices.

-This Learning Path does not go into depth as to what the solvers do, but the numerical solvers are useful not only as a standpoint of Mathematics, but also as applications that you are liekly using in one way or the other, possibly without knowing.
+This Learning Path does not go into depth on what the solvers do, but the numerical solvers are useful not only as a standpoint of Mathematics, but also as applications that you are likely using in one way or the other, possibly without knowing.

 Areas such as 3D, Video, Audio, and Machine Learning/Deep Learning heavily use linear algebra and tools like Eigen are *extremely useful* because they provide the necessary fundamentals with the necessary performance optimizations that would otherwise be too difficult to implement.